 4.1 Log Files

-As is true of most websites, we gather certain information automatically via log files.
+We may collect certain information automatically via log files.
 This collected information may include your Internet Protocol (IP) address (or proxy server), device and application identification numbers, your location, your browser type, your Internet service provider and/or mobile carrier, the pages and files you viewed, your searches, your operating system and system configuration information, and date/time stamps associated with your usage.
 This information is used to analyse overall trends, to help us provide and improve our websites and to guarantee their security and continued proper functioning.
-We also collect IP addresses from users when they log into the services as part of the Company’s security features.
+We may also collect IP addresses from users when they log into the services as part of our security features.

 - to track how you use our websites;